Wirecloud/wirecloud/docs/installation_guide.md

 ### Integration with the IdM GE

 Create a new Application using the IdM server to use (for example: `https://account.lab.fiware.org`).
+See the [KeyRock's User and Programmers Guide] for more info.

-1. Redirect URI must be: http(s)://<wirecloud_server>/complete/fiware/
+1. Redirect URI must be: `http(s)://<wirecloud_server>/complete/fiware/`
 2. Install the `python-social-auth` module (e.g. `pip install "python-social-auth<0.3,>=0.2.2"`)
 3. Edit `settings.py`:
     - Remove `wirecloud.oauth2provider` from `INSTALLED_APPS`